msecrist-couchbase/smallcb-training-capella/README.md

 output (stdout / stderr) is not streaming?

-after a run times out, pkill all the processes owned by 'play user?

-SECURITY: cbworkloadgen or any submitted program can run longer than the play-server's timeout?

 how about having longer-running instances that hang around more than a single request, which are all single-node / no rebalance / no XDCR,